- Lifetime FREE account

 Answer the questionnaire

 - Basic information about your business such as name, website and location

 - Information about the kind of personal information that is collected from your users

-- Disclosure the purpose for which you collect personal information from your users
+- The purpose of collecting personal information from your users

-- Disclosure on tracking technologies that you may be using such as cookies
+- Information on tracking technologies that you may be using, such as cookies

 - Information about how users can contact you for data protection or privacy-related purposes

 - Split into sections – split the information into different sections so that it is easy for the users to understand and find relevant details.

 - Use simple and plain language – avoid complicated legal or technical terms that will confuse people.
 Write it in layman’s terms.

 - Be concise – try to provide the information as clearly as possible and in a few words.

 - Easily accessible – place the link to the policy on important parts of the site and wherever relevant.